 We realise that there is enough stress and anxiety regarding whether a child has eaten all its food or whether it is participating in social activities.
 Upon the parent’s request, we record these activities and present all the available material if requested.

-The school provides breakfast, a snack and lunch.
-In case a child is allergic to an ingredient, we can provide an alternative meal and a member of the staff will watch the child in order to eliminate the risk of cross-contamination.
+In case a child is allergic to an ingredient, as school we can provide an alternative meal and a member of the staff will watch the child in order to eliminate the risk of cross-contamination..

 We take great pride in our healthy menu (see department), so we invite the parents to try our food whenever they wish!
 They are welcome to join us and taste a sample of our menu without prior warning!
 This attests to our certainty that our food is delicious and of the highest quality constantly.